KonnorRogers/personal-site/src/_posts/2025-01-02-understanding-dragonruby-render-targets.md

   </script>
 </light-code>

 Now we can go further and do things such as creating multiple sprites using the render target, scale the sprite, angle the sprite, and perform all sorts of transforms.
-So here is what happens when I take the previous black box and change the "alpha" to `64` and start overlaying them with different transforms.
+So here is what happens when I start overlaying them with different transforms.

 <light-code language="ruby">
   <script type="text/plain" slot="code">